kitnil/guix-artwork/website/posts/packaging-tutorial.md

 Primary key fingerprint: 8ED3 96E3 7E38 D471 A005  30D3 A955 3245 FDE9 B739
 ```

-Now you can happily run
+You can then happily run

 ```sh
 $ guix package --install-from-file=my-hello.scm